tonyedwardspz/tonyedwardspz/blog/_posts/2023/july/2023-07-08-pre-heating-the-pi.md

     AllowUsers tony
 ```

 This disables authentication completely, then re-enabling it for a specific user on the internal network only.
+Note that the password authentication will get switched off totally once the server is operating as intended.

 We should now grant access to SSH to specific IP addresses.